Hot Springs Mountain Trail: San Diego’s Highest Peak

 Trail Specifics

-The trail leads to Hot Springs Mountain, the highest point in San Diego County.
+The trail climbs to San Diego County’s highest summit, topping out at 6,535 feet.
 Be ready for sunny, exposed sections, so bring enough water and sun protection.
 The challenging terrain is offset by breathtaking scenery, turning each step into a journey through nature’s wonders.

 Weather